SadekRahman/Project-Portfolio-1/README.md

 ## Future Features

-Add a page where you can get generic information on dog breeds Add a where to find us page with map.
+- Add a page where you can get generic information on dog breeds
+- Add a where to find us page with map.
 Link this to existing map apps on phones.
-Add a 'leave a message' box under the donation page.
+- Add a 'leave a message' box under the donation page.
-Once "submit" is pressed to redirect to a "thank you" page which gives receipt and confirmation.
+- Once "submit" is pressed to redirect to a "thank you" page which gives receipt and confirmation.
-Allow users to create an account.
+- Allow users to create an account targeted at repeating visitors.

 ## Testing